UDST/bayarea_urbansim/README.md

 7. Pull inputs into the model `inputs` folder (ask an MTC contact for access)
 8. Establish an outputs folder in the `outputs` folder using the `run_name` as the folder name, and copy the outputs folder structure into it (ask an MTC contact for access)
 10. Run `python baus.py` from the main model directory (more info about the command line arguments: `python baus.py --help`)

+## Optional Slack Messenger
+* Configure Amazon Web Services (AWS) to get s3 permission (you will need an appropriately configured AWS credentials file from your MTC contact)
+* Install AWS SDK for Python -- boto3 using `pip install boto3`
+* Install Slacker to use Slack API using `pip install slacker` (you will need an appropriate slack token to access the slack bot from your MTC contact)
+* Set environment variable `URBANSIM_SLACK = TRUE`

+## Optional Model Run Visualizer
+* Configure the location that BAUS will write the visualizer files to in `run_setup.yaml` (stored on MTC's Box account for internal visualization)
+* Open the visualizer from the BAUS repository to explore the model run, and/or
+* Open the visualizer from the BAUS repository and publish it to the web (hosted on using MTC's Tableau).
+At this time runs can be removed from `model_run_inventory.csv` to select the runs to be shown on the web tool